jo3-l/yag-template-lsp/README.md

 ## Contributing

-Contributions are very welcome, though familiarity with Rust, error-tolerant parsers, and the language server protocol is a prerequisite for any significant additions.
+Contributions are very welcome, though familiarity with Rust, error-tolerant parsers, and the language server protocol are prerequisites for any significant additions.
 If you are interested, please feel free to ping me in the `#programming-discussion` channel of the YAGPDB community server for guidance.

 ### Development tips

 **Requirements:** recent version of Node.js, stable Rust toolchain, and nightly rustfmt.

 The most straightforward way to run a modified version of the language server is to open this project in VSCode and use the provided `Run Extension` debug configuration.
 This will compile both the Rust and TypeScript components and open a new VSCode window with the modified language server installed.

 To debug changes, use the logging macros from the `tracing` crate.
 By default, however, only error logs are output.
 Add the following entries to your `settings.json` to show more: